-There is trail covering the perimeter of the other peninsula in town.
+There is a trail covering the perimeter of the other peninsula in town.
 This trail is a bit rougher and it has some steps and inclines.
-However, it is still easy to walk and affords great views Bobara, Mrkan and other islets.
+However, it is still easy to walk and affords great views Bobara, Mrkan, and other islets.

 The walk ends at one side of the Hotel Croatia.
 It is a bit tricky to find the way back to town.
 You will need to cut through the Hotel Croatia (if you do not want to go back through the long route).

 As any good holiday resort, Cavtat has several beaches.

 However, visitors are not restricted to bathe in designated areas.
 While walking around the peninsulas, you are going to notice that claiming a spot over a random rock is fair game.
 Watch the wave motion if you chose this option.

 Here is a list of the most popular beaches in the area in case you prefer to go that route.